When: Sunday 13th of March 2022

 *General entries to the Bath Half Marathon are now closed but Temwa has 10 places available so register your interest quickly and don’t miss out!*

-Fast, flat and suitable for all, you don’t want to miss the Bath Half!
+Fast, flat, and suitable for all, you don’t want to miss the Bath Half!
 Join thousands of others running through the heart of this beautiful Roman, World Heritage City, past iconic buildings and across the famous Pulteney Bridge.
 You can find out more about the route and how to prepare on the official Bath Half Marathon website.

 If you’ve already registered for the Bath Half and want to fundraise for Temwa, get in touch today at [email protected]

 After spending so long avoiding large crowds of people, if you’re not comfortable being in busy places, or aren’t up for a full Marathon, we totally understand!
-Fundraise for Temwa and sign up to a Temwa Mini Marathon and run whatever distance you like, in your own time, in your own space.
+Fundraise for Temwa and sign up for a Temwa Mini Marathon and run whatever distance you like, in your own time, in your own space.
 Get in touch with us at [email protected] to let us know.

 Register your interest now!